aaronlaver/qgis-server/README.md

 # Create a Docker Network
 docker network create qgis

 # Creates a qgis server docker container and adds to the newly-created network.
+The parameters:
-# -d: run in the background
+-d: run in the background

-# –rm: remove the container when it is stopped
+–rm: remove the container when it is stopped

-# –name: name of the container to be created
+–name: name of the container to be created

-# –net: (previously created) sub network
+–net: (previously created) sub network

-# –hostname: container hostname, for later referencing
+–hostname: container hostname, for later referencing

-# -v: local data directory to be mounted in the container
+-v: local data directory to be mounted in the container

-# -p: host/container port mapping
+-p: host/container port mapping

-# -e: environment variable to be used in the container
+-e: environment variable to be used in the container
+# The command
 docker run -d --rm --name qgis-server --net=qgis --hostname=qgis-server \
               -v $(pwd)/data:/data:ro -p 5555:5555 \
               -e "QGIS_PROJECT_FILE=/data/osm.qgs" \
               qgis-server

+# Create NGINX Container with latest stable 1.18.0
+docker run -d --rm --name nginx --net=qgis --hostname=nginx \
+              -v $(pwd)/nginx.conf:/etc/nginx/conf.d/default.conf:ro -p 8080:80 \
+              nginx:1.18